Malacca: Climate

+Urban and suburban areas

 Economy

-Despite being located in a land without any significant natural resources, the economy of Malacca dates back more than 500 years, due to its strategic location.
-As the centre of the all important spice trade, Malacca attracted many colonial powers to engage wars to control it.
+Despite being in a location without any significant natural resources, the economy of Malacca dates back more than 500 years, due to its strategic location.
+As the centre of the spice trade, Malacca attracted many colonial powers that engaged in wars to control it.

-Port of Tanjung Bruas, located in Tanjung Kling, was constructed in late 1970s and commenced operations in early 1980s to provide port facilities and services to the local business communities and to handle the exportation of hinterland goods as well as the importation of raw materials.
-Container ship handling services began in 2019, with MV West Scent became the first container vessel to dock at the port.
+The Port of Tanjung Bruas, located in Tanjung Kling, was constructed in the late 1970s and commenced operations in the early 1980s to provide port facilities and services to the local business communities and to handle the exportation of hinterland goods as well as the importation of raw materials.
+Container ship handling services began in 2019, with the MV West Scent became the first container vessel to dock at the port.

-Port of Kuala Sungai Linggi, commercially known as Linggi International Floating Transshipment & Trading HUB (LIFT-HUB), is a transshipment area for liquid bulk transshipments and break-bulking located offshore of Linggi River in the Strait of Malacca.
-It was gazetted in 2006, covers an area of 154 km2 (45 sq mi) and is among the largest designated Ship-to-ship cargo transfer area in Malaysia.
+The Port of Kuala Sungai Linggi, commercially known as Linggi International Floating Transshipment & Trading HUB (LIFT-HUB), is a transshipment area for liquid bulk transshipments and break-bulking located offshore of Linggi River in the Strait of Malacca.
+It was gazetted in 2006, covers an area of 154 km2 (45 sq mi) and is among the largest designated Ship-to-ship cargo transfer areas in Malaysia.

-Sungai Udang houses the PETRONAS Malacca Refinery Complex consisting two refining trains, established in 1994 and 1999 and owned by PETRONAS Penapisan (Melaka) Sdn.
+Sungai Udang houses the PETRONAS Malacca Refinery Complex consisting of two refining trains, established in 1994 and 1999 and owned by PETRONAS Penapisan (Melaka) Sdn.
 Bhd. and Malaysian Refining Company Sdn.
 Bhd. respectively.
 The total capacity of the refinery is 270,000 barrels of oil per day.

-The Melaka International Trade Centre (MITC) in Ayer Keroh which was opened in June 2003 is the leading commercial centre and the centre for meetings, incentives, conferencing and exhibitions (MICE) which plays an important role in the development of trade in Malacca.
+The Melaka International Trade Centre (MITC) in Ayer Keroh which opened in June 2003 is the leading commercial centre and the centre for meetings, incentives, conferencing and exhibitions (MICE) which plays an important role in the development of trade in Malacca.

 On 20 October 2010 an event was held to announce that Malacca had met the benchmark of 'Developed State' as set out by the Organisation for Economic Co-operation and Development and a declaration of "Melaka Maju 2010" (Progressive Malacca 2010) was made.